Testing the fire alarm system

-Alarm and warning messages should also be checked, both audio and video, to make sure they are working properly.
+Alarm and warning messages should also be checked, both audio and video, to make sure they are working correctly.

 Common mistakes that may occur when testing fire alarm systems weekly;

-The key or reset code of the system control panel is not available when testing the fire alarm push button;
+- The key or reset code of the system control panel is not available when testing the fire alarmsystem push button;

-Maintenance, supplement to testing of fire alarm systems;
+Maintenance, supplement to testing of fire alarm system;

 How do collect a complete report of the fire alarm system test?

 Preparing a report notebook to record inspections, tests, and repairs of fire alarm systems is the best way to record the activities performed accurately.
 If you have a report notebook, you should keep it in a convenient place close to the system control panel to be available when the technical experts come to visit the system.
 Items that must be recorded in the reporting notebook include the following: